natalieagus/50002/docs/Project/1D Project/checkoff1.md

 # Checkoff 1: ALU (3%)
 {: .no_toc}

-This checkoff requires you to implement a fully functional 32-bit ALU as per the specification written in the [ALU lab handout](/lab/lab5) on your Alchitry Au FPGA.
+This checkoff requires you to implement a fully functional 32-bit ALU on the <span class="orange-bold">hardware</span> as per the specification written in the [ALU lab handout](/lab/lab5) on your Alchitry Au FPGA.

 ## The Task